Satya537/Data-Science-Profile/Lending Club Case Study/README.md

 - Higher is the interest rate, higher are the chances of loan default.
 - Longer is the loan term, higher are the chances of loan default.
 - Higher is the dti, higher are the chances of loan default.
+- Higher is the alphabet value of the loan, higher is the probability of default.

 ## Technologies Used
 - Python - version 1.1.3